Rebecca S. Halstead: Later career

 In September 2003 Halstead was assigned as Deputy Commander of the 21st Theater Support Command in Germany.
-In September 2004 she was assigned as commander, 3rd Corps Support Command (COSCOM), including deployment to Iraq for the Iraq War.
+In September 2004 she was assigned as commander, the 3rd Corps Support Command (COSCOM), including deployment to Iraq for the Iraq War.
 In January 2005, she was promoted to brigadier general, the first female graduate of West Point to attain general officer rank.

 In 2006 Halstead was assigned as the Army's Chief of Ordnance and commander, U.S. Army Ordnance Center and Schools at Aberdeen Proving Ground, Maryland.
 During her tenure, she took part in the planning for the Army's effort to streamline its Ordnance, Transportation and Supply career fields by creating a single Combined Logistics branch.
-As part of the Base Realignment and Closure (BRAC) initiative, this streamlining included the closing of the ordinance center in Abderdeen Proving Ground and its relocation to Fort Lee, Virginia.
+As part of the Base Realignment and Closure (BRAC) initiative, this streamlining included the closing of the Ordnance Center at Aberdeen Proving Ground and relocating it to Fort Lee, Virginia.
 She retired from the military in June 2008.

 Education

-Halstead is a graduate of the Army's Ordnance Officer Basic Course and Ordnance Officer Advanced Course.
+Halstead is a graduate of the Army's Ordnance Officer Basic and Officer Advanced Courses.
 She obtained a Master of Military Art and Science degree from the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas, in 1993, and in 2000 she received a Master of Science degree in national resource strategy from the National War College, Fort McNair, Washington, D.C.